Creating great content is time-consuming, expensive and difficult for most website owners.

-You can also install testimonial plugins such as Feefo to business and shopping websites to generate user generated testimonials.
+You can also install testimonial plugins such as Feefo to business and shopping websites to generate user-generated testimonials.

 Steven Pressfield talks about almost puking up when he and his business partner started doing video interviews to promote their new product.

-Frequently asked questions
+14. Frequently asked questions

 Creating website content for websites has been a common client issue for many web professionals.

-I turned on the voice recorder on my iPhone and he replied with the answers.
+I turned on the voice recorder on my iPhone, and he replied with the answers.

-How to guide
+15. How to guide

-I replied ‘a 70 year old grandmother is not going to go up a pair of ladders to repair a roof and clean out the leaves from her gutters ‘.
+I replied ‘a 70-year-old grandmother is not going to go up a pair of ladders to repair a roof and clean out the leaves from her gutters ‘.

 She just wants to know you’re the expert she can call on.

-How to start a how to guide
+How to start a how-to guide

 Start this process by typing “how to …” in Google.

-You can have a bit of fun on Google messing around by simply typing different letters of the alphabet after you’ve typed “how to“.
+Try typing different letters of the alphabet after you’ve typed “how to“.

 Most people fear giving away their secret how to method.

-But unless you own the secret recipe for Coke or IrnBru, rest assured, most people will never ever implement your ‘how to’ method.
+But unless you own the secret recipe for Coke or Irn Bru, rest assured, most people will never implement your ‘how-to’ guide.

-There’s nothing confidential in the proposal.
+There’s nothing confidential in the proposals.

 He writes a weekly newsletter that he publishes on his Addictive Mobile website and in his newsletter.

-There’s a ton of quality content in each article and notice the calls to action at the end of the article.
+There’s a ton of quality content in each article, and notice the calls to action at the end of the article.

 E stands for educational.